Research Brief: IBS, Low FODMAP Diet & The Gut MicrobiomePublished on Thursday, March 03, 2022 by

 In the study mentioned above, researchers compared the bacterial gut profiles of people diagnosed with IBS and healthy individuals.
 They found that in people diagnosed with IBS, some had similar levels of healthy bacteria in their gut compared to healthy individuals while others had more harmful gut bacteria.

-The people who had more harmful gut bacteria had a more favorable response to a Low-FODMAP diet compared to individuals diagnosed with IBS who had similar levels of healthy bacteria.
+The people who had more harmful gut bacteria had a more favorable response to a Low FODMAP diet compared to individuals diagnosed with IBS who had similar levels of healthy bacteria.
 It was important to note that individuals participating in this study were not taking probiotics and were not taking certain medications that could impact the bacterial profile of their gut.

 Examples of unhealthy/harmful bacteria found in higher amounts in some IBS patients:

-Of course there is more research that is needed to identify how high FODMAP foods interact with unhealthy gut bacteria and cause those unpleasant IBS symptoms.
+Of course, there is more research is needed to identify how high FODMAP foods interact with unhealthy gut bacteria and cause those unpleasant IBS symptoms.
 However, this recent discovery is a promising start that we are moving in a direction that will help practitioners tailor nutrition interventions to help individuals diagnosed with IBS.

-Looking for Low-FODMAP garlic and onion replacers?
+Looking for Low FODMAP garlic and onion replacers?
 Check these out: